andrewjw/site/_posts/2023-09-28-leadership-stand-ups.md

 instead.

-Finally, while I've not had to write a [brag document](https://jvns.ca/blog/brag-documents/) in the sense that Julia Evans describes, I have found an archive of what I've been working on useful on occasions.
+Finally, while I've not had to write a [brag document](https://jvns.ca/blog/brag-documents/) in the sense that Julia Evans describes.
+I have found an archive of what I've been working on useful on occasions.
 Looking back through the updates it's clear that I'm not the same person I was when I started, and that's a great self-motivational tool.

 One problem with being a manager is that you occasionally get involved in secret work.
 This might be an HR process, or perhaps some company announcement that is not yours to announce.
-Hopefully these are few and far between, and for the HR work you should never make that public.
+Hopefully, these are few and far between, and for the HR work you should never make that public.
 Once something you have been working on has been published then you should include an update that describes your contribution, so the historical record is complete.